AndreasHeine/opcua-sub-to-websocket/README.md

 # opcua-sub-to-websocket
-### OPC UA Server -> OPC UA Client / Websocket Server -> Websocket Client
+### OPC UA Server -> OPC UA Client / WebSocket Server -> WebSocket Client

-You can use this to push data from a "OPC UA Subscription" over a websocket to the browser/websocket-client
+You can use this to push data from a "OPC UA Subscription" over a WebSocket to the Browser/WebSocket-Client

-"opcua-sub-to-websocket" can support multiple websocket-clients and pushes all received subscription-notifications to all websocket-clients.
+"opcua-sub-to-websocket" can support multiple WebSocket-Clients and pushes all received subscription-notifications to all WebSocket-Clients.

 Provided is a sample "OPC UA Server" which generates random events and datachanges!
 The timing can be ajusted in opcua_server.py: